 Passage #21 - Pine Mountain

-After years of neglect passage 21 was cleared of brush last spring including the really
+After years of neglect passage 21 was cleared of brush last year including the really

 dense brush in Boulder Canyon.
 After the winter and summer rains the cat's claw is growing

 back in many spots along the trail but is not too bad.
 Boulder Canyon remains very passable.

 Crews will be working this season to once again cut back the cat's claw.

 When crossing Sycamore Creek from either side, look downstream ~50 yards for cairns